-- Apply Sunscreen: Wearing sunscreen every day is a great way to prevent melasma.
-Using a sunscreen with broad-spectrum protection is beneficial, and sunscreen should be reapplied at least every two hours.
+- Apply Sunscreen: Wear sunscreen every day.
+Use a sunscreen with broad-spectrum protection and reapply sunscreen at least every two hours.

-- Wear Protective Clothing: A wide-brimmed hat and layered clothing help protect the skin against excess UV radiation that otherwise causes melasma.
+- Wear Protective Clothing: Wear a wide-brimmed hat and layered clothing to protect the skin against excess UV radiation that otherwise causes melasma.

 - Enjoy Foods Rich in Vitamin D: Eat eggs, meat, yogurt, and other foods loaded with vitamin D; doing so can help you maintain healthy skin.

 - Moisturize the Skin: Use a moisturizer to restore the skin’s lipid barrier and protect the skin against damage.

 Dr. Azizzadeh understands the dangers associated with melasma, and he works with patients to help them identify and treat this issue.
 By meeting with Dr. Azizzadeh, a patient can learn about a wide range of melasma treatment options.

 How Does Dr. Azizzadeh Approach Melasma Treatment in Beverly Hills?